-While much of the conversation surrounding the video game industry (and E3) this year has been driven by the advent of game streaming technology like Google’s Stadia and Microsoft’s Project xCloud, Nintendo is in the rare position of already offering console gaming on-the-go with its Switch platform.
-Meanwhile, as the current console generation comes to a close for competitors Sony and Xbox, Nintendo is just over two years out from the launch of the Switch and worldwide sales for the system have already topped 34 million.
+While much of the conversation surrounding the video game industry (and E3) this year has been driven by the advent of game-streaming technology like Google’s Stadia and Microsoft’s Project xCloud, Nintendo is in the rare position of already offering console gaming on the go with its Switch platform.
+Meanwhile, as the current console generation comes to a close for competitors Sony and Xbox, Nintendo is just over two years out from the launch of the Switch, and worldwide sales for the system have already topped 34 million.

 Attending his first E3 in his new position as president of Nintendo of America, Doug Bowser is “all about the software” as he catches up with The Hollywood Reporter off the show floor.
-The new head of the company’s Americas branch highlights the strength of Nintendo’s IP, interest in launching a Nintendo games subscription service for its extensive catalog, the ever-growing roster of third-party titles on the Switch, the importance of online play and offers thoughts on the trending issues of both streaming services and unionization in the industry.
+The new head of the company’s Americas branch talks the strength of Nintendo’s IP, interest in launching a Nintendo games subscription service for its extensive catalog, the ever-growing roster of third-party titles on the Switch, the importance of online play, and offers thoughts on the trending issues of streaming services and unionization in the industry.

 This is the first consumer-facing event for you since taking over as president of Nintendo of America for Reggie Fils-Aime, yes?